The best approximation pair problem relative to two subsets in a normed space: Introduction

-In connection with the previous paragraph, we note the issue of the uniqueness of the BAP has been discussed so far only briefly: in \cite[Theorem 1.1]{Stiles1965b-jour} (a general normed space, but the proof suffers from issues: see Remark \bref{rem:Stiles} below), \cite[Theorem 3.1]{Pai1974jour} (a strictly convex normed space: see Remark \bref{rem:StrictConvexNormedSpace}\beqref{item:A-A_B-B} below), \cite[Proof of Theorem 1]{AharoniCensorJiang2018jour} and \cite[Proposition 16 and Theorem 32]{CensorMansourReem2023prep} (a Euclidean space in both cases).
+In connection with the previous paragraph, we note that to the best of our knowledge, the issue of the uniqueness of the BAP has been discussed so far in a limited manner: in \cite[Theorem 1.1]{Stiles1965b-jour} (a general normed space, but the proof suffers from issues: see Remark \bref{rem:StilesPai}\beqref{item:Stiles} below), \cite[Theorem 3.1]{Pai1974jour} (a strictly convex normed space: see Remark \bref{rem:StrictConvexNormedSpace}\beqref{item:A-A_B-B} below), \cite[Theorems 6.1 and 6.2]{Pai1974jour} (a general normed space, but the conditions are hard to verify: see Remark \bref{rem:StilesPai}\beqref{item:PaiUniqueness} below), \cite{Xu1983jour} (a strictly convex normed space: see the discussion before Theorem \bref{thm:UniquenessExistence} below), \cite[Section 4]{Luo2014jour} (a strictly convex normed space: see Remark \bref{rem:StilesPai}\beqref{item:Luo} below), \cite[Proof of Theorem 1]{AharoniCensorJiang2018jour} and \cite[Proposition 16 and Theorem 32]{CensorMansourReem2024jour} (a Euclidean space in both cases).

 The issue of existence is considered in Theorem \bref{thm:Existence} below, which presents many sufficient conditions for the existence of a BAP in various normed spaces and with possibly nonconvex subsets.
 This theorem generalizes most of the published results and adds many more new ones.
-See this theorem and Remark \bref{rem:Existence} below for more details regarding the known results (that we are aware of).
-The existence of a BAP is important also because without it various algorithms aimed at solving the BAP problem, such as the Dykstra algorithm \cite{BauschkeBorwein1994jour}, the alternating projection algorithm \cite[Theorem 4]{CheneyGoldstein1959jour},\cite[Theorems 1.2--1.4]{Stiles1965b-jour} (inspired by von Neumann \cite[Theorem 13.7, pp. 55--56]{vonNeumann1950book}), and the A-S-HLWB algorithm \cite[Theorem 32]{CensorMansourReem2023prep}, may not converge.
+See this theorem and Remark \bref{rem:Existence} below for more details regarding the known results (that we are aware of), for extensions and for counterexamples.
+The existence of a BAP is important also because without it various algorithms aimed at solving the BAP problem, such as the Dykstra algorithm \cite{BauschkeBorwein1994jour}, the alternating projection algorithm \cite[Theorem 4]{CheneyGoldstein1959jour},\cite[Theorems 1.2--1.4]{Stiles1965b-jour} (inspired by von Neumann \cite[Theorem 13.7, pp. 55--56]{vonNeumann1950book}), and the A-S-HLWB algorithm \cite[Theorem 32]{CensorMansourReem2024jour}, may not converge.